ANSANJAY/Mutex-and-Deadlock/14_ConditionsForDeadlock.md

 ### Overview 🌐

-The lecture video continues from the previous discussion on deadlocks and elaborates on the four necessary conditions that must be met for a deadlock to occur.
+continues from the previous discussion on deadlocks and elaborates on the four necessary conditions that must be met for a deadlock to occur.
 These conditions are Mutual Exclusion, Hold and Wait, No Preemption, and Circular Wait.

 ### Key Terminology 📚